On some subclasses of circular-arc catch digraphs: Conclusion

 \section{Conclusion}

-In this article we consider two classes of the class of circular-arc catch digraph, namely, oriented circular-arc catch digraph and proper circular-arc catch digraph.
+In this article we consider two classes of circular-arc catch digraphs, namely, oriented circular-arc catch digraph and proper circular-arc catch digraph.
 We obtain characterization of an oriented circular-arc catch graph, when it is a tournament.
 Also we characterize a proper circular-arc catch digraph by defining a notion monotone circular ordering of the vertices of it.
-In the following we show the relationships between these digraphs in Figure \ref{cacd1}.
-There are many combinatorial problems which are open for these digraphs.
-Finding recognition algorithm is most important one among them.
+Further we characterize a proper oriented circular-arc catch digraph by providing a specific circular vertex ordering of the vertex set.
+In Figure \ref{cacd1} we show the relationships between these digraphs whose proofs follow from the characterization theorems.
+Several combinatorial problems remain open for these digraphs.
+Finding the recognition algorithm for proper circular-arc catch digraphs or to find the complete list of forbidden digraphs of an oriented circular-arc catch digraph are very challenging among them.

 {